ericdmoore/feedBarber/notes/architecture.md

   - js timestamp

+## Social Setup:

+You can `Follow My: [Posts]` - think twitter
+You can `Follow My: [Reads]` - read what I am reading.

+If I clean up a permalink/URL
+and you are asking for the same transformations
+- you can just use mine if you want.
+- saves on bandwidth, beating up the source site, and is usually faster.

+`Discovery Task` :  Who has what I am looking for - post transformations.

 Can feeds work in a various settings?
 - 1:1 // Direct Messaging
 - 1:k // Group Messaging